 For example, when you’re communicating with a small group of 3-5 colleagues.
-That’s a time when “Reply All” is beneficial because maybe you guys are talking about which annoying coworker you’re going to throw under the bus at the next staff meeting and you need to be on the same page so as not to incriminate too many irritating as hell people and destroy your credibility and reveal that you’re actually the ones who left the box of jelly doughnuts on top of the Xerox machine to melt and leak goop into its insides over the weekend by mistake.
+That’s a time when “Reply All” is beneficial because maybe you guys are talking about which coworker you’re going to throw under the bus at the next staff meeting and you need to be on the same page so as not to incriminate too many people and destroy your credibility and reveal that you’re actually the ones who left the box of jelly doughnuts on top of the Xerox machine to melt and leak goop into its insides over the weekend by mistake.

-Or maybe you’re discussing where you want to go get shitfaced after work and you need to keep everybody involved — especially your DD — apprised of the dive holes you’re up for and the ones you can’t show your face in after that one embarrassing episode involving the whip, the cowboy hat, and your old nursing bra.
+Or maybe you’re discussing where you want to go hang out after work and you need to keep everybody involved — especially your DD — apprised of the dive holes you’re up for and the ones you can’t show your face in after that one embarrassing episode involving the whip, the cowboy hat, and your old nursing bra.
 These are occasions when “Reply All” is acceptable and, I’d go so far as to say, necessary even.

-But what about when somebody sends out a mass email announcing that there are leftover bagels and coffee in the break room, or asking the food caper not to eat the yogurt they’ve left in the community fridge, or reminding everyone to turn in their productivity reports before leaving for the weekend, and you have a super funny joke to tell in response, but really nobody else thinks it’s super funny except you and maybe — maybe — your mommy?
+But what about when somebody sends out a mass email announcing that there are leftover bagels and coffee in the break room, or asking the food caper not to eat the yogurt they’ve left in the community fridge, or reminding everyone to turn in their productivity reports before leaving for the weekend, and you have a super funny joke to tell in response, but really nobody else thinks it’s super funny except you and maybe — maybe — your dog?

 Or, and this is my personal favorite, when you have a question or complaint about the mass email that applies only to you and your unique circumstance — a question or complaint that nobody else in your workplace, let alone the entire world, could possibly need to see or have any use for the response to?
 Should you “Reply All” in these situations?

 No. The answer is no. Because nobody cares and everyone will hate you for it.
-Everyone who matters, anyway.